Skip to Content

 How can I describe someone’s facial features?

-How can I describe someone’s hair color and style?
+How can I describe someone’s hair?